Interviews, Monologues, Acting Tips and Advice

 Pinterest: https://www.pinterest.com/thedailyactor/

-Here's a bit more of what's in the interview:
+Here's a bit more of what we talked about:

 If you liked this video, please be sure to subscribe! https://www.youtube.com/channel/UCsjy6It6J9BTVdL0NVNGDsQ?sub_confirmation=1